Why babies should sleep on their back and how to train them to do so

 General sleep precautions

-Even when you are sure your baby is lying on their back when sleeping, it is essential to also avoid putting them on soft surfaces, such as pillows, quilts, comforters, sheepskins, or bean bags, which may block their airways if they put their face on them.
+Even when you are sure your baby is lying on their back when sleeping, it is essential to also avoid putting them on soft surfaces, such as pillows, quilts, comforters, sheepskins, or bean bags, which may block their airways.
 A firm crib mattress covered by a sheet is the safest bedding.

 Where Tummy Time comes in